 What Divorce Means for Your VA Benefits

-Certain service-related benefits will be marital property in a divorce.
+Certain service-related benefits will be marital property in a military divorce.
 Others are separate property.
 Here are two examples.

 Disability benefits.
 Under the federal Uniformed Services Former Spouses’ Protection Act, veterans’ disability benefits are not considered marital property.
 In other words, those benefits cannot be divided as part of a divorce.
 However, VA disability benefits do count as income when calculating child support and alimony.